Background hero image for blog post: $Pop vs. Soda: Which Is It? Title image for blog post: Pop vs. Soda: Which Is It?

 Fetch Shop sodas

 Want to earn points for each dollar you spend on soda pop?
 Make your grocery orders in Fetch Shop.
 Just tap the shopping cart to the left of the camera icon at the bottom of the app.
-Then choose your favorite retailer (like Target or Walmart).
+Then choose your favorite retailer (like Target or Sam’s Club).
 From there, you’re doing your shopping in Fetch and earning points on nearly everything you buy.

 Find boosted bubbly beverages in the Fetch App